How does Defi Lending Work?

 Maker’s Oasis Portal is the most popular place to use MakerDAO, allowing opening, managing, and reviewing vaults, deposit DAI into DSR (DAI Savings Rate) and getting updated stats on the entire Maker system.

 It is an open-source and one of the most popular Defi lending protocols launched in 2020.
 It is a non-custodial liquidity protocol for earning interests on deposit and borrowing assets.
 This platform allows lenders to deposit cryptocurrencies in a pool and receive an equivalent amount of aTokens (comparable to cTokens of the Compound protocol).
 Aave algorithmically adjusts interest rates depending on demand and supply.
 It indicates that the more the user holds aTokens, the better the interest amount.

-Recently, in 2020, Compound launched its governance token ‘COMP.’
+Recently, Compound launched its governance token ‘COMP.’
 It provides voting rights to token holders over things like the decision to incorporate new assets, protocol upgrades or technical upgrades on the platform.

 Compound’s native tokens, called cTokens, are used to track positions (supplied assets) in Compound.
 These tokens are ERC-20 tokens (Ethereum Request for Comments) that display claims to a portion of an asset pool in Compound.
 For instance, when a user deposits ETH into Compound, it is converted into cETH; likewise, if a stable coin DAI is deposited, it is converted to cDAI.
 In multiple coin deposition cases, they will each earn interests based on their interest rates.
 It means cETH will earn a cETH interest rate and cDAI will earn a cDAI interest rate.

 Compound finance supports various lending and borrowing assets, including DAI, ETH, WBTC (Wrapped Bitcoins), REP, BAT, USDC, USDT, and ZRX.

 This detailed discussion shows that Defi lending has a high potential to reshape the entire financial system.
 It attempts to decentralize the core traditional finance services like payments, trading, investments, insurance, lending and borrowing.
 Defi lending being involved with the intriguing technology truly has vast opportunities to revolutionize the global financial landscape.

 If you’re looking for a Blockchain development company to build custom Defi lending applications, we’re ready to help you.
 Get in touch with our experts and experience your idea of developing Defi lending apps getting converted into reality.